z5267282/mve/README.md

 All files with a `treatment` structure are named with a timestamp in the form `DD.MM.YYYY - hhmm` .

-All `file name` s do not have a leading directory.
+All file names do not have a leading directory.
 ```
 {
     trf.EDITS : {